spbovarnick/amt-admin-1.0/README.md

 If you haven't already, [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli): `npm install -g heroku`

-Connect your local repo to both the production app by running `heroku git:remote -a amt-prod` from within your local `amt-admin` directory.
+Connect your local repo to both the production app by running `heroku git:remote -a amt-admin` from within your local `amt-admin` directory.

 To deploy the main branch to either env run: `git push [remote name] main`.